Punxsy Pitchers Dominate in Win Over Redbank; Bella Ielase Sparks A-C Valley/Union Softball Victory Over Lakeview

 Jake Sikora relieved him and also fanned six in two innings.

-Freshman Nevin Day closed things out, working two hitless innings, striking out three.
+Freshman Nevin Day closed things out, working two hitless innings, and striking out three.

 Redbank, though, led 1-0 in the top of the second when Mason Clouse scored on a wild pitch.